lop-Louis/northbook/docs/navigate/frontend-charter.md

 If you are using this page, these are the next steps:

-- **Meeting defaults:** open the ops defaults for "Casual" vs "Operation" and the 1:1 fallback.
+- **Meeting defaults:** try the ops defaults for "Casual" vs "Operation" and the 1:1 fallback.
 - **Signals:** see the roster signals we use to check whether this baseline is actually working.

 This keeps the chapter small, honest and usable: a clear scope line here, practical defaults in ops, and visible signals for whether people feel they have direction.